vkotovv/deckard/README.md

 # Deckard (for Gradle)
 [![Build Status](https://secure.travis-ci.org/robolectric/deckard-gradle.png?branch=master)](http://travis-ci.org/robolectric/deckard-gradle)

-Deckard is the simplest possible Android project that uses Robolectric for testing and Gradle to build.
+Deckard is the simplest possible Android application project that uses Robolectric/Espresso for testing and Gradle to build.
 It has one Activity, a single Robolectric test of that Activity, and an Espresso test of that Activity.

 Deckard imports easily into the latest editions of Android Studio with minimal setup.